TheLifeProject/FormBuilder-Development/readme.txt

 3. Adding new form fields.

 == Changelog ==

+= 0.93 =
+* Better Email Handling: Switching forms to send from predefined email address, rather than from the visitor.
+This avoids many spam false positives and complies properly with new DMARK policy rules.
+WARNING!
+This update will change how the email FROM address is created.
+You may adjust the default on the settings page.

 = 0.92 =
 * Cleanup: Cleaning up small bugs and deprecated code in more recent versions of WordPress.